Akalu/private-clouds/remote-connectivity/README.md

 Overview
 ================

-Steps (1) and (2) can be omitted if you are already on Linux
+Steps (1) and (2) can be used to create a container with linux + ssh toolset

 1) Builds image with Ubuntu distribution and tag linux-ssh:20.04.
 Note the dot at the end of the command.
 ```
 docker build -f Dockerfile-min -t linux-ssh:20.04 .
 ```

-2) Instantiates container and connects it to standard console.
+2) Instantiate container and connect it to standard console.
 ```
 docker run -p 14403:22 -it linux-ssh:20.04 /bin/bash
 ```